-- (A) Nuisance Animal Restrictions.
+(A) Nuisance Animal Restrictions.
 It shall be unlawful for any person with the City of Cornell to own, harbor or keep any nuisance animal.
-A nuisance animal is any dog or cat to which any of the following applies: - (1) Habitually pursues any vehicle upon any public street, alley or highway in the City. - (3) Is at large within the limits of the City. - (4) Habitually barks or howls to the annoyance of any person or persons.
+A nuisance animal is any dog or cat to which any of the following apply:

+(1) Habitually pursues any vehicle upon any public street, alley or highway in the City.

+(3) Is at large within the limits of the City.

+(4) Habitually barks or howls to the annoyance of any person or persons.
 (See Section 10.0302).

-- (6) Is known by such person to be infected with rabies or to have been bitten by an animal known to have been infected with rabies. - (7) In the case of a dog, is unlicensed. - (B) Dangerous Animals.
-It is hereby declared that this regulation of dangerous animals is a matter of public interest pertaining to the health, safety and welfare of residents of and visitors to the City of Cornell. - (1) Dangerous Animal means any of the following: - (a) Any animal which, when unprovoked, inflicts bodily harm on a person, domestic pet or animal on public or private property. - (b) Any animal that, without provocation and off the property of its owner, has chased, confronted or approached a person in a menacing fashion such as would put an average person in fear of attack. - (c) Any animal with a known propensity, tendency or disposition to attack, to cause injury to, or otherwise threaten the safety of humans or other domestic pets or animals. - (d) Any animal that has acted in any manner that causes or should cause an owner to know that the animal is a threat to public health and safety. - (2) Procedure for declaring an animal dangerous - (a) Upon conducting an investigation, the humane or law enforcement officer may issue an order declaring an animal to be a dangerous animal. - I .
-The investigating agency shall notify the owner in writing of its determination.
-Notice to the owner can be achieved by any one of the following: - Mailing a copy of the notice to the owner's last known address; - b.
-Emailing a copy of the notice to an email address provided by the owner; - c.
-Personally handing a copy to the owner; - d.
-Another method requested by the owner and agreed upon by the Department. - (b) Whenever an owner or caretaker wishes to contest an order, he or she shall, within seventy-two (72) hours after receipt of the order, deliver to the Chair of the Public Safety & Health Committee (as used in this Section, the Committee") a written objection to the order stating specific reasons for contesting the order.
+(6) Is known by such person to be infected with rabies or to have been bitten by an animal known to have been infected with rabies.

+(7) In the case of a dog, is unlicensed.

+(B) Dangerous Animals.
+It is hereby declared that this regulation of dangerous animals is a matter of public interest pertaining to the health, safety and welfare of residents of and visitors to the City of Cornell.

+(1) Dangerous Animal means any of the following:

+(a) Any animal which, when unprovoked, inflicts bodily harm on a person, domestic pet or animal on public or private property.

+(b) Any animal that, without provocation and off the property of its owner, has chased, confronted, or approached a person in a menacing fashion such as would put an average person in fear of attack.

+(c) Any animal with a known propensity, tendency or disposition to attack, to cause injury to, or otherwise threaten the safety of humans or other domestic pets or animals.

+(d) Any animal that has acted in any manner that causes or should cause an owner to know that the animal is a threat to public health and safety.

+(2) Procedure for declaring an animal dangerous:

+(a) Upon conducting an investigation, the humane or law enforcement officer may issue an order declaring an animal to be a dangerous animal.

+1. The investigating agency shall notify the owner in writing of its determination.
+Notice to the owner can be achieved by any one of the following:

+a.
+Mailing a copy of the notice to the owner's last known address;

+b.
+Emailing a copy of the notice to an email address provided by the owner;

+c.
+Personally handing a copy to the owner;

+d.
+Another method requested by the owner and agreed upon by the Department.

+(b) Whenever an owner or caretaker wishes to contest an order, he or she shall, within seventy-two (72) hours after receipt of the order, deliver to the Chair of the Public Safety & Health Committee (as used in this Section, the Committee") a written Objection to the order stating specific reasons for contesting the order.
 Upon receipt of the written objection, the matter shall be placed on the Agenda for the Committee to be reviewed at the next regular meeting.
-The
+The Committee shall act as a quasi-judicial body allowing the animal's owner or caretaker an opportunity to present evidence as to why the animal should not be declared dangerous.